Love sweets and want to try low-sugar baking? Follow our guide for success!

 Why consider low-sugar baking?

-We are born with a preference for sweet taste; enjoying the smell and taste of freshly baked cookies and muffins is a sign of being human.
-However, if you are trying to limit the extra calories and carbs from added sugar, you might consider reducing the amount of sugar in your baking.
-So where do you start?
+We naturally have a preference for sweet taste; enjoying the smell and taste of freshly baked cookies and muffins is a sign of being human.
+However, if you are trying to limit the extra calories and carbohydrates from added sugar, you might consider reducing the amount of added sugar in your baking.
+But where do you start?

-Take a walk through the baking aisle, and you will be amazed at how many reduced-calorie sweeteners exist.
+Walk through the baking aisle and you will be amazed at how many reduced-calorie sweeteners exist.
 What is the best choice?
-It comes down to your taste preferences and the type of baking you are doing.
+It boils down to your taste preferences and the type of baking you are doing.

 General tips for low-calorie sweetener baking success: